WEEDEN MOBILE TOY STEAM ENGINES

 Thanks Ken Trobaugh

 This one of a kind black model of the No. 28 was on display at the Weeden offices for many years.
 It was sold to an antique dealer in the early1950's when the Weeden company ceased operations.
-It is still in existence today and part of an auction taking place in December, 2009.

 The Weeden No. 28 Locomobile was introduced in 1894 and produced into 1901, it was 8 1/2" long X 4" wide.
 Replicas are fairly common for this model.